 You can also sync existing folders on your computer, such as Documents or Desktop.
 They appear in the Computers folder in Drive on the web.
 Other items you can sync:

 - Your photos and videos to Google Photos

 Tip: To sync shared drive folders, use Google Drive for desktop.
 For details, go to Choose a sync solution.

 Install or deploy Backup and SyncStep 1: Check settings and requirements

 - Let each user install it on their own machine.
-For details, see Back up & sync files with Google Drive.
+For details, go to Back up & sync files with Google Drive.

 - Push the appropriate Backup and Sync .msi file, 32 bit or 64 bit, to your users.
 See your Microsoft Windows documentation to learn how to install .msi files.